Guidelines for Rehearsing Material with Sexual Content

 To read a full statement of Yale’s policies and definitions, go to:

 This document is designed to promote freedom of expression through processes that respect collaborators’ personal boundaries, in order to eliminate incidents of sexual misconduct in rehearsal and performance.
 All collaborators should be able to work in full confidence that sexual content and sexual touching, including in depictions of sexual assault, will only be rehearsed or performed with the ongoing affirmative consent of all actors; that Yale College classrooms, rehearsal halls and theaters will be free of sexual harassment.

 All dramatic literature may include—or may be interpreted to include—the subject of human sexuality, and theatrical rehearsal and production of many works may include overt sexuality, nudity, and/or the staging of sexual touching and/or depictions of sexual assault.
 Like many other subjects of drama, these issues and practices can and do make people uncomfortable.
 Nonetheless, there are significant artistic and professional opportunities that depend upon a mature approach to these subjects.
-Actors and their collaborators can master such an approach while in training, so as to make work confidently throughout their careers.
+Actors and their collaborators can develop such an approach while in training, so as to make work confidently throughout their careers.

 These protocols apply to all members of the community who may be working in rehearsal and performance— students, faculty, staff, and guest artists—and all members of the community are responsible for upholding these standards.

 Most definitions can be found on Yale’s Sexual Misconduct Response & Prevention website.
 That list includes, but is not limited to, the following pertinent terms:

 - Sexual Harassment

 - Sexual Consent